THE ACCA CODE OF CONDUCT

 - For the purpose of advocacy, receive written permission from the client before divulging any information or contacting other parties.

-- Endeavour to make suitable referral where competent service cannot be provided.
+- Endeavour to make suitable referral pathways where competent service cannot be provided.

 - Undertake regular supervision and debriefing to develop skills, monitor performance and sustain professional accountability.